oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

 | What you will learn               | How to implement a high performance multi-engine compression algorithm on FPGA
 | Time to complete                  | 1 hr (not including compile time)

-_Notice: Limited support in Windows*; compiling for FPGA hardware is not supported in Windows*_

 **Performance**
 Please refer to performance disclaimer at the end of this README.